Jarrell tornado

 Several weaker tornadoes prior to the Jarrell tornado touched down and inflicted damage in nearby areas, particularly in Travis and Williamson counties.
 The National Weather Service office in Fort Worth issued several tornado warnings as a result, and later issued a tornado warning for the area encompassing Jarrell as the tornado-producing supercell approached the town.
 Shortly thereafter, within the Williamson County line, the tornado first touched down as a landspout before it transitioned into a larger multi-vortex tornado cloaked in dust.
-The landspout merged into a much stronger parent storm becoming an official tornado, which then strengthened rapidly as its width grew.
+The landspout merged with the parent storm’s mesocyclone, becoming a violent mesocyclonic tornado, which then strengthened rapidly as its width grew.
 As the tornado moved through a neighborhood near Jarrell, it slowed down over the area while reaching its maximum width and producing violent F5-level winds.
 The tornado slowly moved over the neighborhood for approximately 3 minutes, producing some of the most extreme tornadic wind damage ever recorded.
 As the tornado left the subdivision, it began to weaken, before dissipating in a forested area.
 In total, 27 residents of Jarrell, as well as hundreds of cattle, were killed.
 The tornado left behind a path of devastation, including many houses and buildings that were swept clean from their foundations.

-As of 2025, this tornado is Texas' most recent F5 or EF5 tornado.
+As of 2026, this tornado is Texas' most recent F5 or EF5 tornado.
 The tornado was the fourth-deadliest of the 1990s in the United States, only being surpassed by the 1990 Plainfield tornado that killed 29, the 1998 Oak Grove-Birmingham tornado that killed 32, and the 1999 Bridge Creek–Moore tornado that killed 36.
 It was the only F5 tornado of 1997.